jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### Subpart 3A — Compulsory employer contributions to KiwiSaver schemes and complying superannuation funds

 ### 101A General
-(1) An employer must pay, in accordance with sections 101E and 101F, an amount of employer contribution (a compulsory employer contribution) calculated under section 101D for an employee, to the extent to which the employee meets the requirements in section 101C for a period to which a payment of salary or wages relates.
+(1) An employer must pay, in accordance with sections 101E and 101F, a compulsory employer contribution for an employee, to the extent to which the employee meets the requirements in section 101C for a period to which a payment of salary or wages relates.
 (2) Section 101B provides rules relevant to parties to an employment relationship, and how they bargain in respect of compulsory employer contributions and associated matters.
 (2B) Despite subsection (1), an employer does not have to pay a compulsory employer contribution as provided in sections 101FB and 101FC.
 (3) Section 101G provides rules relevant to providers who receive compulsory employer contributions directly or from the Commissioner.